-Oakbrook has completed an Affirmative Fair Housing Marketing Plan (AFHMP) for this proposal as part of our application to WHEDA for LIHTC credits (located in section 3.f.).
+Oakbrook has completed an Affirmative Fair Housing Marketing Plan (AFHMP) for this proposal (located in section 3.f.).
 This completed plan establishes an affirmative marketing strategy (targeting those least likely to apply) through expanded targeted marketing outreach and staff training.
 Employees will receive initial fair-housing training upon hire and annual training thereafter to ensure each development is following fair housing practices.
 Direct marketing (brochures) to minority-group agencies (and using key words in electronic media) will be used to widely market and generate minority leasing traffic.
 Project and applicant demographics will be evaluated annually to determine whether minority groups appear to be responding to marketing efforts.
 Oakbrook will record details of all leasing traffic inquiries to ensure its affirmative marketing plan is working and successful.
 A review of these details will be an indicator to Oakbrook if its target market strategies are effective.